Office Profile

 We believe in and support the architecture competition as it is a guarantor of architectural culture and stimulates our own reflectiveness and creativity.
 While we see ourselves as our clients’ trustees, we also have an obligation to the users of our buildings and to the public.
 Given this wide-ranging responsibility we believe that design means constantly searching and negotiating; this is a meandering, iterative process and we appreciate the willingness of our clients and partners to embark on this insightful journey together with us.

-We are proud of the fact that over a period of almost one hundred years our office has been bringing together around fifty staff members from quite diverse backgrounds.
+We are proud of the fact that over a period of almost one hundred years our office has been bringing together around forty staff members from quite diverse backgrounds.
 We believe it is important to cultivate an inclusive, open, and transparent atmosphere in our studio that allows our process-based design strategy to produce robust solutions and an architecture that is equally open and inclusive.

 History